ankitakamath/Lymedisease/README.md

 4. evaluateModel.py : This file contains the precision, recall and accuracy calculation for each frames.
 5. lyme_sequential : This file contains the implementation of lstm sequential model.

+The lyme_sequential.py and seq2seq.py calls the evaluateModel.py for evaluation.
 **********************************************************************************************************************
 Steps to run the entire project: